Daiwa Catalina 2011 : The Review

 Again, when I tested the Saltiga in 2010 I mentioned that the flaps of the retainer of the pinion's bearing got bent out and allowed the bearing to move.
-The retainer got updated since and that was no more an issue in later Saltigas, and because the Catalina uses the same part the retainer on my reel was flawless and the flaps (red arrow) remained perfectly straight.
+The retainer got updated since, and this is no more an issue in later Saltigas, and because the Catalina uses the same part the retainer in my reel was flawless and the flaps (red arrow) remained perfectly straight.
 Looking at the specific issues dealt with on those reels I have no doubt that my Saltiga review found its way to Daiwa in Japan and they acted on it.

 Moving on to the gearbox

-The rear shield of the Catalina is made of plastic instead of metal as in the Saltiga, and after using the reel and checking it out I have no doubt that it's only a downgrade in the aesthetic sense.
-The shield of the Catalina is made of a very thick and quite strong plastic that from a functional standpoint is superior to the metal one on the Saltiga; the plastic shield of the Catalina can stand hits that would dent the metal shield of the Saltiga, and being mainly a replaceable bumper designed to take abuse the one on the Catalina costs an appropriate 800Yen ($9) vs 5800Yen ($70) for the metal shield of the Saltiga.
-Actually it even might not be an aesthetic downgrade since the venerable Stella SW has a plastic body shield as well.
+The rear shield of the Catalina is made of plastic instead of metal as in the Saltiga, and after using the reel and checking it out I have no doubt that it's another cost-cutting measure that is not a downgrade in practical sense.
+The shield of the Catalina is made of a very thick and quite strong plastic that from a functional standpoint is superior to the metal one on the Saltiga; the plastic shield of the Catalina can stand hits that would dent the metal shield of the Saltiga, and being mainly a replaceable bumper designed to take abuse the price of the Catalina's is very appropriate at 800Yen ($9) vs 5800Yen ($70) for the metal one of the Saltiga.
+Actually it might not be seen as a downgrade at all if you consider that the venerable Stella SW has a plastic body shield as well.
 Being plastic on the Catalina it has no seal, but regular exposure to saltwater and intentional submersion of the entire reel caused no corrosion or staining to the metal behind it as could be seen in the photo above, thanks to Daiwa's highly resistant finish used on both the Saltiga and Catalina.

-The shields of the Catalina and Stella side by side, showing that the one on the Daiwa is easily 3 times thicker!
+The shields of the Catalina and Stella side by side, showing how the one on the Daiwa is easily 3 times thicker!

 The red arrow points the side cover seal that goes around the entire perimeter of the sealed gearbox.